basecamp/handbook/product-histories.md

 ## Backpack

 We created Backpack in May 2005 as a supplement to Basecamp Classic.
-Backpack existed as an organizer: "a place to keep life’s loose ends together".
+Backpack existed as an organizer: “a place to keep life’s loose ends together”.
 Users could make lists, notes, add files, upload pictures, and create Writeboards to share with other users.
 When we restructured in 2014, we closed Backpack to new customers, but existing customers still use (and love!)
 Backpack.

 ## Writeboard